thevinternet/vinternet-css-animation/README.md

-# Vinternet CSS Animation Demonstration
+# Vinternet CSS Animation
-A simple demonstration illustrating animation of the Vinternet logo using CSS3 and utilises the stoke properties of the SVG paths to create a nice visual effect.
+A simple demonstration illustrating animation of the Vinternet logo using CSS3 and utilising the stoke properties of the SVG paths to create a nice visual effect.

 ## Requirements